advaithmall/Summarizer/README.md

 # Extraction based automatic summarization
-The is model creates summarizes a document based on weighted freqency scores of each sentencee
+The model summarizes a document based on weighted freqency scores of each sentencee
 ## Store the file to be summarized as data.txt
 run as follows
 ```